roysoumya/hashtag-flow-twitter/README.md

 # hashtag-flow-twitter
-Contains the codebase for the Social Computing Term Project, Autumn 2017 IIT Kharagpur
+Contains the codebase for the Social Computing Term Project, Autumn 2017 IIT Kharagpur.
+The name of our project is "Prediction of hashtag flow in Twitter" and the team comprised of Avirup Saha, Soumyadeep Roy, Srinidhi Moodalagiri, Kushal Gaikwad, Abhay Shukla.
+The final presentation slides are provided "DL Term Project presentation.pdf".

 # Description
-This work is a part of my Deep Learning Term Project of Spring, 2018 titled "Event Extraction and Coreferencing".
-My other team members are : Avirup Saha and Gourab Kumar Patro.
-The final presentation slides are provided "DL Term Project presentation.pdf".
+In general, the popularity of a hashtag depends on the two primary factors :
+1. hashtag tweet reinforcement
+2. hashtag-hashtag competition

+Through this term project, we propose the following approaches :
+1. Linear memory less (LMM) which is a novel approach that relies on hashtag-tweet reinforcement.
+2. SeqGAN model (as described in Yu et. al. 2017) which explicitly models inter-hashtag competition.

 # Event Detection
 There are two steps to run this code:

 ### Preprocessing:
-using file data_script.py and encode_window.py You will need to have the ACE 2005 data set in the format required by this file.
-We cannot include the data in this release due to licence issues.

-The dataset given to us is in xml format.
-We made major changes in the data_script.py and ed_train.py file.
-Contain 38 event.subtypes

-Train and test the model: using file ed_train.py

 # Coding environment
 Python 3.6.4

-numpy 1.14.2

-tensorflow 1.6.0

 # References:
-Nguyen, Thien Huu, and Ralph Grishman.
-"Event Detection and Domain Adaptation with Convolutional Neural Network"

-Kim, Yoon.
-"Convolutional neural networks for sentence classification." arXiv preprint arXiv:1408.5882 (2014).
+Yu, L.; Zhang, W.; Wang, J.; and Yu, Y. 2017.
+Seqgan: Sequence generative adversarial nets with policy gradient.
+In AAAI, 2852–2858